Aussie AI

 Also, this really looks exactly like “vectorization” to me,

-where we are vectorizing 512 bits at a time (16 float
+where we are vectorizing 512 bits at a time (16 floats),

 and indeed the research mentions vectorization as one application.